abhinandanramesh/RSS-READER/README.md

 Look at the HTML structure and add more buttons as desired.
 This is just the controller part of the application.

-User interface is left to the user.
+UI design is left to the user.

+Adding AJAX implementation for a live feed as in a social media.